A number of tools are available, enabling you to take full control of the editing operations that you wish to perform.

 - Click the Stretch button.

 - Move the mouse pointer to the drawing area in either the 2D or the 3D view.
-The mouse pointer snaps to different parts of the component, and CET Designer uses a red plane to show where you can stretch:
+The mouse pointer snaps to different parts of the component, and CET uses a red plane to show where you can stretch:

 - Click once where you want to begin the stretch.